RonaldBarnes/bash-rename/README.md

 `ren file1.html file2.htm file3.htm` when one considers all permutations that could occur.

+The same reason why `mv *.htm *.html`, for exampe, will not work in bash.

 It is possible to achieve something close to the desired result by enclosing all parameters in quotes, thusly:

 `ren "*.htm" "*.html"`